cloudbase-io/CBHelper-Unity/README.md

 This repository contains a MonoDevelop solution to build the CBHelper.dll client library:

-The cloudbase.io helper class for Windows Phone utilizes the Newtonsoft.Json package.
-While this package is included in the solution you can get new updates and fixes using NuGet.
+The cloudbase.io helper class for Unity 3d utilizes a customised version of the JsonFX package by Aron Granberg https://bitbucket.org/TowerOfBricks/jsonfx-for-unity3d.

 The library requires a reference to the UnityEngine.dll to build.
 This is located under the /Frameworks/Managed directory of your Unity installation.